spion/genny/README.md

 note: make sure that you pass the callback last.

 Your async functions call the callback with more than 2 arguments?
-Not a problem - genny's yield will return an array instead.
+Not a problem - the yield call from within your task will return an array instead.

 ```js
 function returnsmore(callback) {